-The first goal imposes on ESPRESSO a Radial Velocity (RV) precision (or stability) of 10 cm/s.
+The first goal imposes on ESPRESSO a Radial Velocity (RV) precision (or stability) of $\sim 10$ cm/s.
 This value corresponds to the RV semi-amplitude of an Earth-Mass planet orbiting inside the habitable zone of a G-type star.
 Since this measurement requires the acquisition of data over several years, this precision level should be maintained over a timescale of up to ten years.
+This precision can only be reached by averaging thousand of spectral lines, allowing us to measure a relative shift between two spectra at this level.
+Hence this is not the precision on a single line (which is at the several m/s level, depending on the S/N).

-The precision of a measurement system, also called reproductibility or repeatability, is the degree to which repeated measurements under unchanged conditions lead to the same results.
+The precision of a measurement system, also called reproducibility or repeatability, is the degree to which repeated measurements under unchanged conditions lead to the same results.
 On the other hand, the accuracy of a measurement system is the degree of closeness between its measurements of a quantity and the quantity's real value.
-The measurement of fundamental constants imposes a very accurate local wavelength calibration of 10 m/s.
-When operating at this accuracy level, the observation of the Lyman-alpha forest created by the interstellar medium absortion on distant quasars light allows one to measure the potential variation of fundamental constants through space and time.
+The measurement of fundamental constants imposes a very accurate (absolute) local wavelength calibration of $\sim$ 5-10 m/s on single lines.
+When operating at this accuracy level, the observation of the Lyman-alpha forest created by the interstellar medium absorption on distant quasars light allows one to measure the potential variation of fundamental constants through space and time.